 The SMART Recovery approach

 SMART began in 1994 in the United States.
 It has grown into a worldwide network of self-help meetings, both face-to-face and online, where participants can get help from others in recovery.
 SMART operates as a non-profit organisation in many countries including the United States, Denmark, the UK, Canada and Australia.
-In the past two years SMART has been operating face to face meetings in Bray through BCAT's efforts.
-Irish online meetings are not yet available but you can attend online meetings through the international sites.
+In the past number of years SMART has been operating face to face meetings in Bray through BCAT's efforts. .

 SMART Recovery helps participants decide whether they have a problem, builds up their motivation to change and offers a set of proven tools and techniques which are derived from Rational Emotive Behaviour Therapy, Cognitive Behavioural Therapy and Motivation Enhancement Therapy.